 • Work toward opening unsecured credit cards.
 With an unsecured credit card, the lending institution does not require the cardholder to give any money up front to open the card.
 To rebuild credit, it is important to regularly use the card and pay the balance off in full each month.

 • Make debt payments on time.
 Once new credit cards or loans are established, payments must be made on time, with no exceptions.
-Otherwise credit will be negatively affected once again.
+Otherwise, credit will be negatively affected once again.
+Timely payments are especially important for ongoing obligations like taxes and child support.

 • Avoid excess or unnecessary credit inquiries.
 Creditors make inquiries with one or more of the three major credit bureaus with each credit card or loan application.
 These inquiries, especially if there are many of them, can reduce a person’s credit score.
 Thus, do not apply for credit cards or loans that are unlikely to be approved.

 At Foley Freeman, we understand that making a new start after bankruptcy can be intimidating for clients, but with diligence and care, a better financial future is possible.
-Our bankruptcy attorneys will help ensure that you have the tools to start rebuilding your credit.
+Our bankruptcy attorneys are problem solvers who tailor credit rebuilding strategies to each client’s situation and will help ensure that you have the tools to start rebuilding your credit.

 Talk to an Experienced Treasure Valley Lawyer about Bankruptcy & Rebuilding Credit